Exelon Corporation

 Financial Health

-Exelon Corporation is performing well, showing strong revenue and cash flow, with solid profit margins.
+Exelon Corporation is performing well with strong revenues, cash flow, and profit margins.

 Average